cqtan/imi-unicorns/Helpers/caclulate_color_information/readme.md

 ---

+## Features

-## Dominant colors
+### Dominant colors

 Dominant colors are the N most frequent colors that occur in an image and they can be used to describe the image.
 Matching dominant colors of images is an easy and fast way to possibly determine similar images as these are more likely to have similar colors.
 Dominant colors are found by clustering all colors of an image.

 The script `dominant_colors.py` applies the MiniBatchKMeans-Algorithm that is provided by the Scikit-Learn framework.

----
+### Mean colors

+Mean colors are less useful to identify similar images.
+However, providing that data allows to implement a functionality in the application that filters the results by a certain color.

 ## Running the script

-Navigate to the folder where the script is located and run: `python dominant_colors.py`
+Navigate to the folder where the script is located and run:

+`python dominant_colors.py`

 In case of unexpected interruption rerun the script.
 All information that had been calculated before will be stored in the `color_infos.pkl` file which in turn will be used as a starting point.